tonykwok/tonykwok/README.md

 Prior to that, I was a technical lead on the Xperia<sup>TM</sup> Camera Application team at Sony, China.

-Contributions to the Open Source Community:
+Contributions to the Open Source Community
 ---

 ✨ https://github.com/android/ndk-samples/pull/839